Self drafting a sequin skirt for a special event isn’t as hard as you may think. Here is my step-by-step process for sewing with sequins.

 - Sew the sequin waistband to the waistband lining at the top edge.
 Stitch ends together so that they make a circle.
 Cut 2″ elastic to a comfortable size for your waist (waist measurement – 4″ should be about right).
 Pin ends of elastic together, then insert elastic into the waistband.
 Baste along the bottom edge.

-- Pin waistband to skirt adjusting gathers as needed while lining up the seam of the waistband at the center back or side seam of the skirt.
+- Pin waistband to skirt adjusting gathers as needed while lining up the seam of the waistband at the center back or side seam of the circle skirt.
 Baste together.
 Put the skirt on and check for fit.
 Make any needed adjustments and stitch.

 - Bind the waistband seam with more binding.